 Aunty Lesley Williams speaking at the launch of Our Sporting Greats showcase, 2018, with former kuril dhagun team member, Willie Prince, watching on.

 Through programming and collection acquisitions, State Library records and shares contemporary Aboriginal and Torres Strait Islander stories, reawakening knowledge and keeping culture strong.

-State Library's dedicated Aboriginal and Torres Strait Islander program space, kuril dhagun, hosts a program of showcases highlighting community stories and related collections.
-Developed through a philosophy co-curation and co-creation, these shows seek to share rarely heard stories from the point of view of those involved.
-Explore the past exhibitions and showcases below.
+Showcases highlight community stories and related collections.
+Developed through a philosophy of co-curation and co-creation, they seek to share rarely heard stories.
+Explore the current showcase below.

-State Library assists Queenslanders with Family History research through collections access, research, and comprehensive resources, as well as targeted workshops.
-Click on the button below for online resources to start your journey.
+State Library assists Queenslanders with Family History through collections access, research, comprehensive resources, and workshops.
+Discover how to start your journey.

 The histories and cultures of Aboriginal and Torres Strait Islander people in Queensland are diverse, rich and alive.

 IKCs communal hubs that combine traditional library services with a keeping place for recording, accessing and celebrating Aboriginal and Torres Strait Islander cultures of Queensland.